queequeg-johnson/johnsonville-/README.md

 From there we could build out to have a user interface, realtime data, and cool visual stuff!

 But again, for now, we are just building :)

+--
+# Methodology

+One of the goals of this project is to minimize the use of AIs, particularly ones that run on some other computer.
+Small, local LLMs may be used for purpose built application, some may even be fine tuned for this project, but I do *not* want the majority of the code to be written, or even inspired by AI responses.